 Niagara-on-the-Lake real estate guide & listings for sale

-Homeowners occupy about 90% of the dwellings in the town and the rest are rented.
-The sizeable proportion of single detached homes in the housing stock of this town is an important part of its character.
-About one third of properties in this town were built after the year 2000, while the majority of the remaining buildings were built pre-1960 and in the 1960s.
-This town is primarily composed of four or more bedroom and three bedroom homes.
+The sizeable percentage of single detached homes in the housing stock of Niagara-on-the-Lake is an important part of its character.
+This town offers mainly four or more bedroom and three bedroom homes.
+Around 90% of the units in the town are occupied by homeowners and 10% are rented.
+About one third of homes in this town were constructed following the year 2000, while many of the remaining buildings were built pre-1960 and in the 1960s.

 Families may consider it very hard to access high schools and primary schools on foot.
 Furthermore, parents may find it very hard for their children to access daycares as a pedestrian.
 At the primary level, both public and private schools can be found.
 Concerning food, a car is typically needed in this part of the St. Catharines - Niagara metropolitan area to reach one of about 10 supermarkets.
 Residents of this town are served by over 50 restaurants as well.